 Bilateral pleural effusions noted ( right larger than left ).

 Pretracheal, paratracheal and subcarinal lymphadenopathy noted \X96\ largest measuring 17 mm x 12 mm in the subcarinal region.
 Mild degenerative spondylosis demonstrated along the thoracic spine without any regions of high-grade canal or neural foramen stenosis.

 - No central pulmonary emboli demonstrated, however, suboptimal opacification of the distal subsegmental arteries achieved.

 - Both lungs demonstrate a diffuse "crazy paving type pattern".
-In the acute setting, aetiologies to consider would include pulmonary oedema, pulmonary haemorrhage, pulmonary alveolar proteinosis, acute interstitial pneumonitis and diffuse alveolar damage.
+In the acute setting, etiologies to consider would include pulmonary edema, pulmonary hemorrhage, pulmonary alveolar proteinosis, acute interstitial pneumonitis and diffuse alveolar damage.
 Respiratory consultation advised.